-If you’re a QuickBooks Online (QBO) user, you’ve probably found its inventory management features lacking.
-That’s okay because QBO is an accounting app first and foremost, and inventory tracking is really one of its sub-features in the higher-end Plus plan.
+If you’re a QuickBooks Online user, you’ve probably found its inventory management features lacking.
+That’s okay because QuickBooks Online is an accounting app first and foremost, and inventory tracking is really one of its sub-features in the higher-end Plus plan.

 The Quickbooks Plus plan can help you with simple product-tracking setups, like buying goods and services on purchase orders and then selling them on sales orders.
 It will also show you low stock items so you can reorder them, and track your costs with the FIFO costing method.

 But if you’ve already tried managing products with QuickBooks, you’ve noticed that it’s missing a lot of little features to make inventory management easier.
-For example, QBO isn’t designed to scan barcodes, track picking and shipping, or handle serial numbers.
-The good news is that inFlow Cloud is designed to do all of those things, and the even better news is that it can sync sales orders with QuickBooks Online.
+For example, QuickBooks isn’t designed to scan barcodes, track picking and shipping, or handle serial numbers.
+The good news is that inFlow Cloud is designed to do all of those things, and inFlow can push sales and purchases to QuickBooks Online.

 How can inFlow Cloud help me track my QuickBooks inventory?

-inFlow Cloud was built for tracking inventory, so it can handle the basics like buying products and adjusting stock levels, just like QBO can.
+inFlow Cloud was built for tracking inventory, so it handles the basics like buying products and adjusting stock levels, just like QuickBooks can.
 But inFlow Cloud also takes things further.

-One example is how orders are handled: QBO can add specific products to a sales order, which immediately takes them out of stock.
-But this doesn’t help you with situations where you ship an order in several shipments, or you’re waiting on a few back-ordered items.
+One example is how orders are handled: QuickBooks can add products to a sales order, which immediately takes them out of stock.
+But this doesn’t help you when orders are back-ordered or shipped out in batches.

-Filtering orders by inventory status in inFlow Cloud is a huge time saver.
-If you feel your business is slowing down just trying to manage incoming orders, you’ll quickly see why this kind of order filtering is essential.
+If your business is slowing down just trying to manage incoming orders, you’ll quickly see why this kind of order management is essential for your QuickBooks inventory.